- The THURSDAY, February 15 meeting starts at 6:30 at the VFW.

-- Please sign up at a meeting or contact Vice President, Bob White to sign up for short or long programs, or be door prize donator for a meeting.
+- Please sign up at a meeting or contact Vice President, Bob White to sign up for short or long programs, or be door prize donor for a meeting.

-- The club workroom is in the Carnegie Building (formerly the History Center or City Library) on 6th Steet.
-Cabochon, beginning silversmithing and wire wrapping classes will be held in 2024.
+- The club workroom is in the Carnegie Building (current home of the Crooked Tree Art Center, formerly the History Center and City Library) on 6th Steet.
+Cabochon and beginning silversmithing classes will be held in 2026.
 Sign up for classes or Monday evening workroom time.
-Email [email protected] for classes or workroom time requests.
+Email scheduling@tcrockhounds.com for classes or workroom time requests.

 - GTARMC NAME BADGES AVAILABLE